JurijsNazarovs/ParDim/HowToBoostDownload.md

 Enjoy your fast downloading!

-Note: if in several minutes condor_q command does not display you any result about ParDim, check conOut directory in jobsDir.
+Note: if in several minutes condor_q command does not display you any results about ParDim, check conOut directory in jobsDir.